Variational Robust Kalman Filters: A Unified Framework: Main Results

+The derived mean $\mu^*$ perfectly matches the MAP state update equation formulated in Algorithm \ref{AlgSTKF}.
+Thus, the STKF state update and Variational Bayesian inference are mathematically identical. \end{pf}

-which is the standard student's $t$-distribution induced loss function.
-This indicates that the two filters, STKF and VBKF with fixed prior distributions, are identical since they share the same loss functions.
-This completes the proof. \end{proof} Theorem \ref{theoremiden} builds a bridge between adaptive filtering and robust filtering, i.e., in our context, robust filtering can be regarded as a special case of adaptive filtering with fixed prior distribution parameters.
-A similar assertion is vaguely hinted at Chapter 5.5.3 of \cite{barfoot2024state}, but without a rigorous proof. \begin{remark} A by-product of Theorem \ref{theoremiden} is that, instead of solving \eqref{stloss0} using a set of coupled equations as shown in \cite{b6}, we solve the problem subsequently: (1) estimate the state using a fix-point iteration; (2) update the loss hyper-parameters and posterior error covariance (see Algorithm \ref{AlgSTKF-adap} and numerical simulations in \ref{identitysim} for details).
-The two paths give the identical results, but our method possesses some advantages: On the one hand, it decouples the ``robustness process" and ``adaptive process", allowing us to design switching rules for complex noise scenarios.
-On the other hand, the decoupled method reduces algorithm complexity by calculating the posterior error covariance only once, rather than $N$ times as shown in \cite{b6}.
-The fixed-point iteration with break conditions is summarized in Lines 10 to 17 in Algorithm \ref{AlgSTKF}, which is preferable compared with the fixed iteration number $N$ in \cite{b6}, see the demonstration in the last column of Table \ref{identTable}. \end{remark}
+\begin{remark} A byproduct of Theorem \ref{theoremiden} is that, instead of solving Problem \ref{prob2} using a set of coupled equations as shown in \cite{b6}, we solve the problem subsequently: (1) estimate the state $x_k$ using a fixed point iteration; (2) update the loss hyper-parameters and posterior error covariance (see Algorithm \ref{AlgSTKF-adap}).
+The two paths demonstrates highly consistent estimation accuracy (see the simulations), but our method possesses some advantages: On the one hand, it decouples the ``robustness process" and ``adaptive process", allowing us to design switching rules for complex noise scenarios.
+On the other hand, the decoupled method reduces algorithm complexity by calculating the posterior error covariance and update the hyper-parameter only once, rather than $N$ iterations as shown in \cite{b6}. \end{remark}